 Inside Out Therapy is based in a lovely village set in the South Downs National Park in North Hampshire (near Alton) - from here I am able to offer 'Room Based Therapy', 'Animal Assisted Therapy' and 'Walk and Talk Therapy'.
 My 'Equine Assisted Therapy' practice is based in Newton Valence (a small village between Alton and Winchester).

-I currently work with adults and young people over the age of 16.
+I currently work with adults and young people aged 14 upwards.

 I offer a 30 minute initial assessment for therapy at a cost of £30 where we can explore what you are hoping to gain out of counselling and whether we feel comfortable working together.
 The number of sessions people require can vary greatly - I am able to offer short-term and long-term therapy.
-If we agree to commence counselling, my sessions are 50 minutes and start at £60 for individuals and £80-100 for couples and families.
-Equine Therapy is £80 for individuals and £100 for couples or families.
+If we agree to commence counselling, my sessions are 50 minutes and start at £65 for individuals and £80-100 for couples and families.
+Equine Therapy is £100 for individuals with an additional cost for couples or families.

 Feel free to contact me if you have any questions about how therapy works, or to arrange an initial assessment appointment.
 This enables us to discuss the reasons you are thinking of coming to therapy, whether it could be helpful for you and whether I am the right therapist to help.